drowe67/freedv-gui/USER_MANUAL.md

 2. Build system:
     * Add spell checking of codebase on every Git push.
 (PR #216)
     * Build Windows build on every Git push.
 (PR #220)
-    * Default branch and repo to the current branch and repo for Docker.
+    * Default branch and repo to the current branch and repo for Docker (or else reasonable defaults).
 (PR #233)
 3. Documentation:
     * Removed obsolete references to required sample rates for voice keyer files.
 (PR #219)
     * Add troubleshooting instructions for serial port PTT on Windows.
 (PR #226)